 "You look afraid.
 Don't be afraid.
 This is a dream.
 The last dream you may ever have, for nightmares are coming."No wonder the SCP Foundation wants to contain these; the stuff they contain will make you stay awake for days.
 NOTE: Examples for the game based on the wiki go HERE.
 Please remember that Weblinks Are Not Examples - a description of what exactly makes the SCPs so scary would be nice.
-Please add new examples to the bottom of the page.

 open/close all folders

 - The real crowning piece of terror inherent to nearly every single SCP object page: before you even get to the description, you get one or more paragraphs describing the special containment procedures needed for each object, forcing you to imagine just what requires this kind of containment process.
 These procedures often include battalions of elite commandos with automatic weapons and body armor, 3-meter-thick titanium cubes, on-site nuclear self-destruct systems, deep underground or undersea locations, overwatch from AC-130s, unimaginably extensive monitoring equipment, people with unusual skills or attributes (such as fluency in Ancient Sumerian or a "marked sexual deviancy"), vats of hydrochloric acid, bulletproof glass, and other SCP objects.
 In other words, stuff that no government in their right mind would ever authorize.
 It's around then that you know what you're dealing with.